 - Observation: Effective monitoring and alerting are critical to stop or limit ransomware campaigns from achieving their desired impact.

 Mitigation: Assess your own security operations center (SOC) maturity and supplement needs to meet demand.
 Engage with a managed security service provider (MSSP) or, if possible, engage a full-service managed detection and response (MDR) provider.
 Work with them throughout the onboarding process.
 Fully understand the limitations of MSSP visibility and service provisioning as part of a holistic security approach.
-Work to improve the gaps observed and ensure your organization’s strategy to respond to alerts is current.
+Work to improve the gaps observed and ensure your organisation’s strategy to respond to alerts is current.

 React: Alert your MSSP or MDR provider to the indicators you have seen and/or notify your internal SOC.